cncf-tags/wg-artifacts/docs/use-cases.md

 ### List Versions

-The package manager provides an API, listing the versions
+The package manager provides an API, listing the versions.

 ### De-dupability